-The United Way-Thomas Jefferson Area offers several opportunities to make a difference for our local community by supporting our organization and the efforts defined through our impact areas and direct services.
+The United Way of Greater Charlottesville offers several opportunities to make a difference for our local community by supporting our organization and the efforts defined through our impact areas and direct services.

 Our Giving Society includes donor levels which aim to inspire our donors, as well as the community at large, by evoking a sense of pride in our history and recognition of the good works performed by generations past.
 The work we do today connects us to the work of those who came before in a trajectory that extends from the past continually into the future.